-Q: If I install solar and claim the tax credit, will I have to repay the credit to the government if I sell the house within a certain number of years?
+Q: If I install solar and claim the tax credit, will I have to repay the credit to the government if I sell my house within a certain number of years?

-Q: Can I get a tax credit if I install solar panels on rental property I own?
+Q: Can I get a tax credit if I installed solar panels on a rental property I own?

-Q: I just had a quote from a solar company.
-They informed me I needed a new roof to hold the solar array.
-Can I get 26% back off the roof and the solar, as it was an additional cost?
+Q: I just received a quote from a solar company.
+They informed me that I needed a new roof to hold the solar array.
+Can I get the tax credit based on the cost of both the roof and the solar, as it was an additional cost?

-A: Let’s be clear again that we’re not tax experts, but it looks like the answer is yes.
-Early in this article, we quoted the instructions for Form 5695.
-Here that is again:
+A: Let’s be clear again that we’re not tax experts, but it looks pretty clear that the answer is no. Early in this article, we quoted the instructions for Form 5695.
+Here it is again:

-Q: Should I claim the tax credit if I partially paid (e.g., a deposit) in 2021 for an installation that won’t be completed until 2022?
+Q: Should I claim the tax credit if I partially paid (i.e., a deposit) in 2022 for an installation that won’t be completed until 2023?

 A: No. The instructions for Form 5695 say “Costs are treated as being paid when the original installation of the item is completed,” so you can claim all the costs for your installation no matter when they were paid, but you have to wait to claim them in the year the installation takes place.
 Keep receipts!